 The case of order-invariant measures on a fixed causal set $P$ can also be viewed as a (1-dimensional) spin system.
 There are (at least) two ways to do this: either we can treat the elements as particles, with the spin of an element $z$ encoding its rank $\lambda^{-1}(z)$ in a natural extension $\lambda$, or we can treat the pairs of incomparable elements as particles, with the spin of a pair determining which is higher in the natural extension.
 Thus some of the general results discussed in, for instance, Bovier~\cite{Bovier} or Georgii~\cite{Georgii} apply.
 (Indeed, some of the results in~\cite{Georgii} hold also for general order-invariant measures, as is explained in~\cite{BL1}.)

 The structure of the paper is as follows.
 Basic definitions and notation connected with causal sets and natural extensions are given in Section~\ref{sec:csne}.
-In Section~\ref{sec:pfcs}, we give a full specification of the probability spaces we work in, and define the notion of order-invariance.
-Section~\ref{sec:two-ex} is devoted to two simple examples, worked out in some detail.
+In Section~\ref{sec:pfcs}, we give a full specification of the probability spaces we work in, and of the notion of order-invariance.
+Section~\ref{sec:two-ex} is devoted to a simple example worked out in some detail.
 In Section~\ref{sec:extremal}, we state a consequence of a result from~\cite{BL1}, giving different characterisations of extremal order-invariant measures.

-Thereafter, general results are interspersed with a range of examples, revealing the different types of behaviour that can occur.

-An order-invariant measure on a causal set $P$ is {\em extremal} if it cannot be expressed as a convex combination of two other order-invariant measures on $P$.
-In Section~\ref{sec:extremal}, we state a consequence of a result from~\cite{BL1}, giving different characterisations of extremal order-invariant measures.

 Our formal definition of order-invariance includes processes that are not natural extensions of $P$, but instead are natural extensions of the restriction $P_Y$ of $P$ to some infinite down-set in $P$.
-An order-invariant measure that does a.s.\ give a natural extension of $P$ is called {\em faithful}, and we investigate this concept in Section~\ref{sec:fnfp}
+An order-invariant measure that does a.s.\ give a natural extension of $P$ is called {\em faithful}, and we investigate this concept in Section~\ref{sec:fnfp}.

-We are particularly interested in the following two questions.
-For which causal sets $P$ is there an order-invariant measure?
-For which causal sets $P$ is there a unique order-invariant measure?
+As we have mentioned, we are particularly interested in the following two questions.
+For which causal sets $P$ is there an order-invariant measure on $P$?
+For which causal sets $P$ is there a unique order-invariant measure on $P$?
 In Section~\ref{sec:existence}, we show that any causal set $P$ with no infinite antichain admits an order-invariant measure.
 In Section~\ref{sec:uoim}, we show that, for any causal set $P$ where there is a uniform bound $k$ on the number of elements incomparable with an element $x$, there is just one order-invariant measure on $P$.
 As mentioned above, this is a simple application of the main result of~\cite{Bri1}.

 These conditions for existence and uniqueness are far from necessary, and in particular it seems that any description of which causal sets admit an order-invariant measure must be significantly more complicated.
 In Section~\ref{sec:dbt}, we show that a downward-branching tree $T$ admits an order-invariant measure if and only if a certain series of numbers derived from $T$ is convergent.